-- (1) Between-country income inequality 1700-2015: divergence between Western and other countries during 19c & until mid 20c, convergence since 1980-1990 (reduction of inequality) - (2) Within-country income inequality: in the US, income inequality rose since 1980 & is now back to the levels observed in early 20°: i.e. about 50% of national income for the top 10% - (3) Capital/income ratio: in Europe & Japan, K/Y is almost back to the level observed in early 20°: i.e. about 500-600% for K/Y - These three evolutions are partly related (world wars, decolonization, end of communism, globalization), but also invole country specific mechanisms: (1) largely due to internal evolutions of emerging countries; (2) mostly US trend; (3) mostly Europe and Japan (postwar recovery, demography); (2) & (3) could well happen together everywhere in the future or not - One of the key objectives of this course is to better understand these long-run evolutions: how did rich countries get rich, and how do inequality, state formation & development interact?
+- (1) Between-country income inequality 1700-2015: divergence between Western and other countries during 19c & until mid 20c, convergence since 1980-1990 (reduction of inequality) - (2) Within-country income inequality: in some countries (e.g. US), income inequality rose since 1980 & is now back to levels observed in early 20°: i.e. about 50% of national income for the top 10% - (3) Capital/income ratio: in Europe & Japan, K/Y is almost back to the level observed in early 20°: i.e. about 500-600% for K/Y; certainly not bad in itself, but raises new issues - These three evolutions are partly related (world wars, decolonization, end of communism, globalization), but also invole country specific mechanisms: (1) largely due to internal evolutions of emerging countries; (2) mostly US trend; (3) mostly Europe and Japan (postwar recovery, demography); (2) & (3) could well happen together everywhere in the future - or not - One of the key objectives of this course is to better understand these long-run evolutions: how did rich countries get rich, and how do inequality, capital accumulation & development interact?